CYCOGS® Hybrid Snake Arms

 This illustration shows the working envelope of a Mobile Robot with a Snarm™ hybrid snake arm. snake arm is capable of performing work within the donut-shaped or spherical working envelope region located concentrically about the Robot or platform axis.

-The snake arm is also able to traverse a convoluted path, such as flowing around obstacles to place the end effector at a given location.
+The snake arm is equally able to traverse a convoluted path, such as flowing around obstacles to place the end effector at a given location.

-The snake arm rotary platform can cooperate as the snake arm extends, such as from the circular coiled storage position.
+The snake arm rotary platform can cooperate as the snake arm extends, like from the circular coiled storage position.

-One type of extension of the snake arm is a tangential translating arm extension operating much like extending a retractable tape measure.
+One type of extension of the snake arm represents a tangential translating arm extension operating much like extending a retractable tape measure.